openfluke/loom/typescript/README.md

 ## Features

+- 🎉 **NEW: Simple API** - Streamlined functions with cross-platform consistency
 - 🚀 **Isomorphic WASM Wrapper** - Works in Node.js and browser with same API
 - 🔄 **Mirrors main.go** - Direct 1:1 mapping to WASM exports
 - 🎯 **Type-Safe** - Full TypeScript type definitions for all Network methods